top of page

 Compression shorts are a great way to keep your cup in place, or offer strength and support to other body parts, without sacrificing comfort.

-6. Reduces Muscle Fatigue
+6. Compression Reduces Muscle Fatigue

 When muscle fatigue is reduced, athletes can keep performing longer and at higher levels.